The Sewer System - A Shared Responsibility

 - The cost is $200 ($175 to witness the test and $25 for the certificate) and the certificate is good for 15 years.
 The property owner is responsible for providing someone to perform the test.
 This can be done by a plumber, contractor, home inspection professional or any other knowledgeable individual that has the equipment and to perform the test.
 Click here for a list of Excavation and Plumbing Contractors

 - Sewer pressure tests are performed during normal business hours.
 Please call the office at least 24 hours in advance and let them know you need to schedule a sewer pressure test.

 The information above is a basic overview of the sewer pressure test.
-Click here to view Chapter 4 of the Sewer Ordinance in its entirety which includes detailed Pressure Test Information.
+View the Sewer Ordinance for detailed Pressure Test Information.